 The hill spills beneath the runners of your toboggan, plunging into a darkness made even deeper by the sparkle of snow beneath the moonlight.
 Your nose is cold but your mittened hands are warm, and your heart is pumping in anticipation of careening downhill at breathtaking speeds, cutting through the silence of a wintry world.

 Or maybe you are perched high on ice skates, and push off to glide across a smooth sheet of ice, the wind at your back.
-The air is so cold that each exhalation spreads small puffs of breath into the wind.

 This winter, it’s time to rediscover the joy of sledding or skating beneath a starry sky or warm beams of sunlight.
+Check out these spots to sled and skate in Ontario’s Highlands, and remember to BYOS (bring your own sled or skates).

 Fun Sledding Hills